Art Kaleidoscope

 Ancient jewelry art of Afghanistan

 Tillya tepe means Golden Hill, an archaeological site in Afghanistan near Sheberghan, surveyed in 1979 by a Soviet-Afghan mission of archaeologists led by Victor Sarianidi.
-The hoard contained about 20,000 gold ornaments found in six graves (five women and one man) with extremely rich Ancient jewelry art of Afghanistan, dated to around the 1st century BC.
+The hoard contained about 20,000 gold ornaments found in six graves (five women and one man) with extremely rich jewelry art pieces, dated to around the 1st century BC.
 Several thousand pieces of recovered fine jewelry were made of gold, turquoise, lapis-lazuli.
 The ornaments included coins, necklaces, belts, medallions and crowns.

 Ancient jewelry art of Afghanistan